burakozyurek/FluxInside/manual.md

 Although FluxInside is primarily designed for agent-based modeling platforms, it can also be used as a standalone C++ library by following a similar integration approach.

 ### Dependencies
+Make sure following libraries are isntalled on your compiler:

 - **GLPK (GNU Linear Programming Kit)** Linear programming solver.